Yes, it’s a job. And it’s an awesome job.

 - sponsored posts – I write sponsored posts for companies who either contact me directly or through a site like Cooperatize.
 I always disclose sponsored posts, as required by law.

-- affiliate sales – some of the links on my site are affiliate links, like the link to my web hosting service, which means that if you click them and buy something on that site, I may get a little (and I do mean little) money.
+- affiliate sales – some of the links on my site are affiliate links, like the link to my web hosting service, or my mailing list builder, which means that if you click them and buy something on that site, I may get a little (and I do mean little) money.

 - travel planning – I plan trips for people through my travel planning service All Over the Map Travel.